-Unusually Gregory made a full confession, naming syndicate bosses never been revealed before.
-Andrew Drummond researched the story for Twenty Twenty Television and on a commission for Channel 4 went around the world with a crew to investigate the syndicate for the Channel 4 documentary -‘No Man Wants to Die’ , produced by Claudia Milne and Geoff Seed.
+Gregory made a full confession, naming the hidden syndicate bosses.
+Andrew Drummond researched the story for Twenty Twenty Television and on a commission for Channel 4 went around the world with a crew to investigate the syndicate for the Channel 4 documentary –‘No Man Wants to Die’ (Produced by Claudia Milne and Geoff Seed investigation by Andrew Drummond

-By the time film had got to edit, there was still one major syndicate boss the crew had been unable to get to.
-So he flew alone back to the United States to get affidavits from two drugs couriers in penitentiaries in Oklahoma and North Carolina and confronted the trafficker in a car park of a squash club in Surrey.
+By the time film had gone to edit, there was still one major syndicate boss the crew had been unable to get to.
+So he flew alone back to the United States to get affidavits from two drugs couriers in penitentiaries in Oklahoma and North Carolina and confronted the syndicate boss in a car park of a squash club in Surrey.

 He took the story ‘Unmasked the drug baron who got away’ to Angela Gordon on the newsdesk of the Observer.

-For the next few years he mixed the Observer with television, something the newspaper had no objection to, and even positively encouraged.
+For the next few years he mixed the Observer with television, which the newspaper actively encouraged.

-On assignment for the Observer Foreign Desk in Burma he went into Karen State to report on the killings and torture – carried about by the Burmese Army on the Karen ethnic minority.
+On assignment for the Observer in Burma he went into Karen State to report on the killings and torture – carried about by the Burmese Army on the Karen ethnic minority.

 Again with Twenty Twenty Television he went back to make a documentary, this time for BBC Everyman called Burma’s Forgotten War.
 (Producer George Case)

-He presented the ‘The Ratpack’ for the Channel 4 ‘The Media Show’.
-He turned the cameras on the press for the visit of the Prince and Princess of Wales (Lady Diana) to Thailand.
+He then presented the ‘The Ratpack’ for the Channel 4 ‘The Media Show’ turning the cameras on the press for the visit of the Prince and Princess of Wales (Lady Diana) to Thailand.

-When Andrew Drummond returned to London the Observer Film Company was born.
-He went back to Thailand and Burma this time with Granada TV crew to film ‘Lord of the Golden Triangle.
+When Andrew Drummond returned to London the Observer Film Company was born with his project set as the launch film.
+He returned to Thailand and Burma this time with Granada TV (Jon Woods camera, Les Honesss sound) crew to film ‘Lord of the Golden Triangle.

 The film successfully launched the newspaper’s film company with Kimi Zabhiyan as in house producer, and was widely syndicated worldwide and broadcast almost simultaneously on ABC Australia ‘Four Corners’.

-After the production and broadcast he took up an offer from Lyndel Marks, who was leaving CBS Sixty Minutes to join Fox TV Stations, which at the time was revolutionising American TV.
+After the production and broadcast he took up an offer from Lyndel Marks, who was leaving CBS Sixty Minutes to join Fox TV Stations.

 There as a Field Producer for ‘The Reporters‘ and Associate Producer for ‘A Current Affair‘ he helped open Fox TV Stations Europe office in Sky Television, London.

-Also using knowledge gained from the Observer on a South American trip he set up ‘Hell on Earth’ a film on San Pedro di Lurigancho prison in Lima.
-He was also Field Producer on ‘ A Right Turn’, a film on the rise of neo-facism.
+Also using knowledge gained from the Sunday Correspondent on a South American trip he set up ‘Hell on Earth’ a film on San Pedro di Lurigancho prison in Lima.
+And using his contacts in political extremism was also Field Producer on ‘ A Right Turn’, a film on the rise of neo-facism in Germany.